QCD vacuum and baryon masses: Constituent quarks in a gluon background

 \section{Constituent quarks in a gluon background}

 Understanding the role of rich QCD vacuum structures in nuclear physics is interesting and important.
 A successful and promising way to address this issue is of course the lattice QCD.
 However, it is also desirable to have a theoretical tool, based on an effective theory of QCD, to tackle the issue without heavy numerical calculations.
-In this section, we propose a method to study the effects of the QCD vacuum in nuclear and hadron physics.

-As a first attempt, our strategy for a way forward is to work with the constituent quark model in the Copenhagen vacuum.
-Here, we assume that the Copenhagen vacuum is still valid in the presence of massive constituent quarks.
-We begin with a brief summary of the Copenhagen vacuum~\cite{Nielsen:1979xu, Ambjorn:1979xi}.
+In this section, we study a constituent quark model in the Copenhagen picture.
+For some recent discussion about the constituent quark model we refer to Refs.~\cite{Garcilazo:2001md, Wang:2002ha, Valcarce:2005rr, Inoue:2004jb, Ghalenovi:2019khg, Fernandez:2021zjq}.
+Here, we assume that the Copenhagen picture is still valid in the presence of massive constituent quarks.
+We begin with a brief summary of the Copenhagen picture~\cite{Nielsen:1979xu, Ambjorn:1979xi}.